Oakwood Homeloans PPI Claim

 Oakwood Homeloans PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Oakwood Homeloans.

-There are many examples of Oakwood Homeloans mis-selling PPI, some customers were not even made aware by Oakwood Homeloans that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by Oakwood Homeloans that it was optional.
+There are many examples of Oakwood Homeloans mis-selling PPI, some consumers were not even made aware by Oakwood Homeloans that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Oakwood Homeloans that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Oakwood Homeloans, and this was not explained to you at the point of sale, then you would be due compensation from Oakwood Homeloans.